jsgro/single_cell_portal_core/README.md

 Developing on SCP without a Docker container, while less robust, opens up some faster development paradigms, including live css/js reloading, faster build times, and byebug debugging in rails.
 See [Non-containerized development README](./NON_CONTAINERIZED_DEV_README.md) for instructions

 ## HYBRID DOCKER LOCAL DEVELOPMENT
-It is possible for Broad Institute team members to develop locally using Docker with a 'hybrid' setup that merges the speed of developing outside the container with the ease of using Docker for package/gem management.
+SCP team members can develop locally using Docker with a 'hybrid' setup that merges the speed of developing outside the container with the ease of using Docker for package/gem management.
 This allows using `vite` for hot module replacement (HMR) along with all the other features of native Rails development, but uses `docker-compose` to build and deploy containers locally.
 Both containers are built off of the `single-cell-portal:development` Docker image referenced above.

 This setup will behave almost exactly like developing outside of the container - you can edit files in your IDE and have them updated in the container in real time, and any